ucsb-csw8/w22/faq.md

 Please see the answer above and the ["Attendance"](#attendance) section below for more information.

+### Do labs happen during the section time?

+Yes, the **Wednesday** section time that you are enrolled in is the lab time.

+### How do we check when our lab is?

+Check your schedule on [GOLD](https://my.sa.ucsb.edu/gold/login.aspx).

+### Can I change/switch my lab section?

+Yes, you are welcome to attend whichever lab section works with your schedule.
+No need to get a new add code and switch it on GOLD.
+Just make sure that when you are registering for your zyBook, you **select the section that you are _going to be attending_**.

+### Are lab activities and lab sessions not the same thing?

+We refer to the Wednesday lab section times as _lab sessions_.
+The _lab activities_ (LAs) that you complete in zyBooks are different from the session times, since they refer to the lab assignments posted in zyBooks.

 ---

 ## zyBooks

+### Where do I find the zyBooks code to subscribe to the book?

+The access/enrollment code is posted on Gauchospace.

 ### Is there an option for students who cannot currently afford the zybook subscription?
 Can I defer the purchase of the zyBook?